CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 as this feature is bugged on all platforms, in more ways than one.

-All entities in the game world have a random seed value assigned to them, allowing different pedestrians and cars to behave differently, yet ensuring that each entity remains consistent in their own actions.
+All entities in the game world have a random seed value assigned to them, allowing different pedestrians and cars to behave differently, yet ensuring that each entity remains consistent in its actions.
-On the PS2, this random seed is an integer value in range `0-65535`, on PC (and likely Xbox too) it's `0-32767`.
+On the PS2, this random seed is an integer value in the range `0-65535`, on PC (and likely Xbox too) it's `0-32767`.
 The issue with the drivers' behavior lies in the function assigning those behaviors to the random seed:
 * `0-34999` -- flee in car.
 * `35000-69999` -- do nothing.